Almarvds/Psychbot/README.md

 Before running the code make sure to add the reference to the aiml library.
 If not automatically done for you, in your IDE implement a new reference, using the following path for the library: chatbot/bin/debug/aimlbot.dll

 This system uses a windows forms application as its way of communicating to the user.
 This allows it to have a more intricate front-end than just a command line interface.
-The chat application and the translation to a visual system using the existing Aiml libraries was done by me.
+The chat application and the translation to a visual system using the existing Aiml libraries was all done by me.